christosdotpro/hello/README.md

 ## License

-© 2025 Sarah Anderson.
+© 2025.
 All rights reserved.